gabrielduessmann/colorPersonalizacoes/README.md

 **Attendants** and **managers** can create new clients.
 Only clients who are registered  can order a budget for a customization.
 In this page it shows all the clients already registered.
 Moreover, they can be edited or deleted.

 ![print3](/img/prints/registerClient.png)

 ### Budget
 **Attendants** and **managers** can make budgets for the clients.
-Here it contais all the details about the product(s) that will be customized and the total price for the client.
+Here it contains all the details about the product(s) that will be customized and the total price for the client.
 After the budget made, the **manager** has to approve or reject it.
 If rejected, it is deleted (logically in the database).
 If approved, it becomes a work order.

 ![print4](/img/prints/budget.png)